 That little hole in the sink?
 That has my back.
 It always has done.

-When I was brushing my teeth and the TV caught my eye.
+When I went to the shop that one time half way through cleaning.
 When I passed out drunk as a college student right before taking a shower.

-But me saying that and my OCD listening, that is a different story.
+But me saying this and my OCD listening, that is a different story.